 How is it Athletic Pubalgia Treated?

 Surgical repair of the core muscles is often required to treat Athletic Pubalgia.
-The procedure is an outpatient surgery, followed by an immediate therapy protocol.
+When there are injured nerves involved, they may require treatment as well.
+This can involve freeing the nerves from scar tissue (neurolysis) or repairing a damaged nerve (neurorraphy).
+This procedure is an outpatient surgery, followed by an immediate therapy protocol.

 What is the Recovery Time after Surgery?